Two layers of Eyepup integration

 The `distinct_id` is the visitor's pre-signin cookie value.
 Read it

-from the request cookies — look for a cookie matching
+from the request cookies — look for the cookie set by the Eyepup

-SSR), pass null — Eyepup falls back to passive detection.
+readable (httpOnly, SSR), pass null — Eyepup falls back to passive

 ### B) On Stripe / payment webhook (server-side)